Bernie Moreno: Political positions

-After the 2020 presidential election, Moreno criticized those denying the results of the election, but in 2021 expressed his belief that the election had been "stolen".
+After the 2020 presidential election, Moreno criticized those denying the results of the election, but in 2021 he said the election had been "stolen".

 Moreno has said energy is a top priority, expressing support for using coal, oil, and extracted natural gas, as well as building more nuclear plants.
 He previously expressed support for background checks for gun owners and in a 2019 interview said "What gun do you need with 100 bullets in it?"
 When asked about these remarks in 2024, a spokesperson for his campaign said that they "unequivocally" did not reflect his position anymore.

 In 2023, Moreno said that reparations should be paid to the descendants of Union soldiers who died in the Civil War (in the context of whether descendants of enslaved Americans should receive them).

 Abortion

 Moreno opposes abortion, describing himself in a 2022 interview as "Absolute pro-life.
 No exceptions."
 In 2023, Moreno's campaign revealed that he had personally donated $100,000 to Protect Women Ohio Fund, the campaign against Ohio's 2023 abortion-rights referendum.
 At a March 2024 Republican primary debate, he voiced support for exceptions for rape, incest and when the woman's life is in danger.
 At that debate, he also expressed support for access to contraception.
 He later expressed opposition to the Right to Contraception Act and said that he would have voted with U.S. Senate Republicans to block the bill.
 A spokesman said Moreno "supports comprehensive access to birth control for women but not the far-left gimmicks in this bill".
 He supports a federal 15-week ban on abortions.
+In 2025, he voted for legislation banning federal funding of organizations that perform abortions.

 LGBT rights

-Before his Senate campaign, Moreno expressed support for the LGBT community.
+Before his Senate campaigns, Moreno expressed support for the LGBT community.
 His business sponsored the hosting of the 2014 Gay Games by Cleveland and Akron.
-In a 2016 interview, Moreno noted that his eldest son is gay and credited the TV series Modern Family as having changed perceptions on same-sex marriage.
+In a 2016 interview, Moreno noted that his eldest son is gay and credited the TV series Modern Family for changing perceptions of same-sex marriage.

-During his 2024 Senate run, he accused supporters of LGBT rights of "advancing a radical agenda of indoctrination".
+According to an Associated Press News profile, Moreno had "shifted from a public supporter of LGBTQ rights to a hardline opponent" by the time of his 2024 Senate run.
+His campaign social media accounts attacked opponents as supporters of a "radical trans agenda".

 Immigration

-On immigration, Moreno has expressed support for building a wall on the United States Southern Border, deploying military personnel on the border, and designating Mexican cartels as Foreign Terrorist Organizations (FTOs).
+On immigration, Moreno has expressed support for a Mexico–U.S. border wall, deploying military personnel on the border, and designating Mexican cartels as Foreign Terrorist Organizations (FTOs).
 Moreno has also repeatedly called for an end to birthright citizenship.
 In 2016, he expressed support for a pathway to citizenship for undocumented immigrants, saying "we need to help them come out of the shadows", but now supports deporting them.

+In 2025, Moreno introduced the Exclusive Citizenship Act of 2025, which requires that U.S. citizens with dual citizenship renounce their other citizenship.
+This bill, designated as S.3283 (119th Congress), was referred to the Senate Judiciary Committee on December 1, 2025.